TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/power-users.md

 ## Commit-log message integration

 Most projects are configured to allow the bugdroid tool to post comments to issues.
-If you land a CL that fixes an issue, you can refer to the issue on a BUG= line in the CL description.
-When the CL lands, bugdroid will post a comment to that issue with information about the CL.

-As a further automation, you can use a "Fixes:" line with the project name and issue ID, and bugdroid will set the issue status to `Fixed` when the CL lands.
+Including `Bug: <bug_id...>` in a commit message will cause bugdroid to post a comment mentioning the commit on the issue when the commit's CL is submitted.
+Including `Fixed: <bug_id...>` in a commit message will cause bugdroid to set the referenced bugs' status to "Fixed".

+Both the `Bug:` and the `Fixed:` automations accept bug IDs in multiple formats:
+*   `Fixed: n`
+*   `Fixed: project:n`
+*   `Fixed: <Issue Tracker URL>`